 It should be not more than 15 words in length.
 The theme of the title should fit the journal policy.
 Ensure that your main key words are included in your title.
 The geographical location and country of study should usually be included.

-An abstract is a summary of the main elements of your research.
-It is a shortened but succinct version of your research article.
-Should be about 200 words.
-It is written in past tense.
+An abstract is a summary of the main elements of your research, report, paper, article or manuscript.
+It should be a shortened but succinct version.
+Should be about 200 words or between 175 – 225 words.
+It is written in the past tense.
 Ensure that all key words are included in the abstract.
-Should be one standard paragraph.
-Include purpose of research and methodology briefly and summarise all results, conclusions and implications.
-An abstract, summarises everything about your research, and a reader must understand all your research is about from the abstract.
+It should be one standard paragraph with an opening sentence, abstract body and closing sentence.
+The body should include the purpose or aim and gap addressed, the methodology used, summary of all results or findings or main ideas presented, conclusions reached and implications or recommendations.
+An abstract summarises everything about your research, report, paper, article or manuscript and a reader must understand all your research is about from the abstract.
 Do not use headings unless specifically asked to do so.
+Do not cite in the abstract.
+Limit scientific terms, professional jargon and statistics.

 SUBMITTING A VIDEO ABSTRACT OR VIDEO SUMMARY OF YOUR RESEARCH